gotraveltoworld/dockerize_laravel_todo_list_demo/README.md

 ## APIs (JWT):
 Root: http://localhost:8008
+* generate a new token(login) : [POST] /api/auth/login
+    - Get user's token from API, default:
+        + email: testtest@gmail.com
+        + password: testtest
+* refresh a new token : [POST] /api/auth/refresh
+* get an information of the token : [GET] /api/auth/token
 * get all to-do lists : [GET] /api/todolist/
 * get one to-do list : [GET] /api/todolist/{id}
 * create one to-do list : [POST] /api/todolist/
 * update one to-do list : [PUT] /api/todolist/{id}
 * delete one to-do list : [DELETE] /api/todolist/{id}
 * delete all to-do list : [DELETE] /api/todolist/
-* generate a new token : [POST] /api/auth/login
-* refresh a new token : [POST] /api/auth/refresh
-* get an information of the token : [GET] /api/auth/token

 ### Note
 >  All tasks(list) for any user can access, the app just shows how to build the to-do list(Only on backend).